Fatheed7/Fatheed7/README.md

 ### Hey there 👋 I'm Jason

-Junior Full Stack Developer living in Newcastle, UK.
+Full Stack Developer living in Newcastle, UK.
 Currently employed at Code Institute as a Software Developer & Learning Success Tutor.

 ### ⚒️ Skills